 Now we say all of this…

-So that you might be encouraged to take a moment and explore what it might cost for you to purchase a pet insurance policy, just in case something does go wrong, you won’t be fully responsible for paying for the vet bill when it arrives.
+We also say this so that you might be encouraged to take a moment and explore what it might cost to purchase a pet insurance policy; just in case something does go wrong, you won’t be fully responsible for paying for the vet bill when it arrives.

 For more information about who we feel offers the “best” pet insurance policies on the market right now, we would encourage you to check out our Best Pet Insurance Companies article.